The often-overlooked yet an essential element known as “anchor text” plays an important role in the way we understand information on the internet.

 Remember to use exact match anchors thoughtfully and in context to maintain a natural and user-friendly linking strategy.

 Overusing exact match anchors, especially in a manipulative manner, can be seen as an attempt to artificially boost search engine rankings and may be a red flag.
+So, be careful and implement anchor text optimization to have a variety of anchors that you can use.

 Below is an example of how unnatural keyword stuffing in one paragraph can look like: